oskarioskari/electronics2_final_project/README.md

 # Electronics II: Final Project

-Folder *src* contains the program itself.\
+* Folder *src* contains the program itself.
-Subfolder *src/main* contains the main branch of the program.\
+  - Subfolder *src/main* contains the main branch of the program.
-Subfolder *src/alternative_remote_control* contains a side branch with remote controlling based on IR receiver/remote.\
+  - Subfolder *src/alternative_remote_control* contains a side branch with remote controlling based on IR receiver/remote.
+This version of the program is still in experimental state, but can be used for debugging purposes.
-Folder *libraries* contains the required libraries.
+* Folder *libraries* contains the required libraries.
+* Folder *3D_print_files* contains files used for 3D printing the car parts.